10 Ways to Go Wild with a Trip to a Michigan Zoo

 An adventure awaits you at Binder Park Zoo!
 Discover spectacular views of wild animals from elevated boardwalks.
 Get nose-to-nose with one of the largest giraffe herds in the country as you explore Wild Africa and hand feed a giraffe!
 Binder Park is open from mid-April through October each year.

 Boulder Ridge Wild Animal Park features a reptile house, aviary, petting zoo and guided safari tour through the park and prides itself on giving visitors a hands-on experience that's as close to the wild as you can get.
 With animals as diverse as wallabies, zebras, pythons and lemurs, there is sure to be something for everyone in the family to enjoy.
+Come fall, head to the zoo for the annual ZooBoo to celebrate halloween with pumpkin carving, trick-or-treating, animal presentations and even a haunted hayride.

 John Ball Zoo, with over 2,000 animals, is located in a park only one mile from the downtown Grand Rapids district.
 An impressive animal collection features lions, tigers and bears along with a troop of chimpanzees, penguins, lemurs, reptiles, and more.
 The zoo offers a four story, 600-foot zipline ride and a 4-story ropes course to keep the teens and tweens interested!